zephir-lang/zephir-docs/en/optimizations.rst

 Optimizations
 =============
-Because the code in Zephir is sometimes very high-level, a C compiler might not be in the ability to optimize this code enough.
+Because the code in Zephir is sometimes very high-level, a C compiler might not be able to optimize this code enough.

-Zephir, thanks to its AOT compiler, is able to optimize the code at compile time potentially improving its execution time or reducing the memory required by the program.
+Zephir, thanks to its AOT (ahead-of-time) compiler, is able to optimize the code at compile time, potentially improving its execution time, or reducing the memory required by the program.

-You can enable optimizations by passing its name prefixed by -f:
+You can enable optimizations by passing the name prefixed by -f:

 .. code-block:: bash

     zephir -fstatic-type-inference -flocal-context-pass

-Warnings can be disabled by passing its name prefixed by -fno-:
+Optimizaitons can be disabled by passing the name prefixed by -fno-:

 .. code-block:: bash

     zephir -fno-static-type-inference -fno-call-gatherer-pass

-From recent version of zephir-parser, optimizations can be configured in the config file ``config.json``
+With recent versions of zephir-parser, optimizations can be configured in the config file ``config.json``.

 The following optimizations are supported:

 static-type-inference
 ^^^^^^^^^^^^^^^^^^^^^
-This compilation pass is very important, since it looks for dynamic variables that can potentially transformed into static/primitive types which are better optimized by the underlying compiler.
+This compilation pass is very important, since it looks for dynamic variables that can potentially be transformed into static/primitive types, which are better optimized by the underlying compiler.

-The following code use a set dynamic variables to perform some mathematical calculations:
+The following code uses a set of dynamic variables to perform some mathematical calculations:

 .. code-block:: zephir